 The Shark APEX DuoClean Powered Lift-Away is an impressive vacuum cleaner – cleaning efficiently on hard surfaces as well as low-profile and medium-profile carpeting.

-To read about all of the other models we reviewed, head to our guide on the best vacuum cleaners.
+To read about all of the other models we reviewed, head to our guide on the best deep clean vacuum cleaners.

 Shark APEX DuoClean Powered Lift-Away: Features

 The Shark APEX DuoClean Powered Lift-Away is different from the others because of its soft roller, right on the front of the cleaning head, which helps draw messes into the path of suction rather than scattering them the way many traditional bristled brushrolls do.
 We found it did a good job regardless of the type of mess or surface, but you can use controls on the handle to optimize for hard floors, low carpet, or thick carpet.

 This is one of Shark's designs that pulls apart to give you a separate canister vacuum for stairs and other hard-to-reach areas.
 Upholstery, crevice, and other tools are stored on the body of this vacuum so they are always within reach when you need them.

 One of the few drawbacks of this machine is that it has a relatively small 10-inch cleaning path.
 Since it cleans most surfaces in very few passes, it will make up for not cleaning as wide a swath as some units.